 Planning/Goals and Objectives

-Our goal for the Church Of God In Christ 97th Holy Convocation was to educate the Mid-South on the denomination that was born in Memphis.
+Our goal for the COGIC 97th Holy Convocation was to educate the Mid-South on the denomination that was born in Memphis.
 CMG thought it was important to share with the community the history of the denomination, the current programs and the true flavor of an African-American religious convention.

 CMG started the process by setting up meetings with key media influencers to discuss COGIC’s past and future media coverage.
 CMG coordinated meetings with Otis Sanford, Deputy Editor for The Commercial Appeal and the Presiding Bishop.
 CMG met with the news directors of 3 of the local television stations regarding past and present coverage.
-CMG asked them to think their past coverage that has been so stereotypical of African-Americans and consider covering stories that actually educate their viewers/readers on the Church Of God In Christ, their history and what COGIC is involved in today.
+CMG asked them to think their past coverage that has been so stereotypical of African-Americans and consider covering stories that actually educate their viewers/readers on COGIC, their history and what COGIC is involved in today.

 CMG created a media kit which included a news release, a fact sheet; bios, photographs of the Presiding Bishop, the Presidium and the media policy.
 The kits were delivered to each media outlet and were also sent to the Associated Press reporter and key religious reporters in the top media markets.

 The results were very impressive.
-The Commercial Appeal, the daily newspaper ran stories positive stories on the Presiding Bishop and the Convocation almost everyday.
-The reporter James Dowd did an incredible job of getting to know the delegates and featuring some of the story ideas that we recommended.
-Associated Press reporter Woody Baird interviewed Bishop Patterson during the convocation and reported the Bishop’s opinion on issues regarding the Black Church, President Bush and the Evangelical church.
+The Commercial Appeal, the daily newspaper, ran positive stories almost every day on the Presiding Bishop and the convocation.
+Reporter James Dowd did an incredible job of getting to know the delegates and featuring some of the story ideas that we recommended.
+Associated Press reporter Woody Baird interviewed Bishop Patterson during the convocation and reported the Bishop’s opinion on issues regarding the Black Church, President George W. Bush and the Evangelical church.
 This story ran in newspapers across the country.

 The local television stations reported primarily on Bishop Patterson and his term as Presiding Bishop, What is the Holy Convocation, Why it is important to have the Holy Convocation in Memphis, the media also interviewed long term delegates, first time participants and the election.

-Newspapers from across the country ran a story about Bishop Patterson and the Convocation.
-Potentially close to 12 million readers or viewers had an opportunity to learn more about the Church of God In Christ.
+Newspapers from across the country ran a story about Bishop Patterson and the convocation.
+Potentially close to 12 million readers or viewers had an opportunity to learn more about the COGIC.

 A major result from this experience is having the local media recognize your client as an approachable resource for national stories of importance.